Sean Raspet

-Sean Raspet (born 1981) is an American artist based in Detroit.
+Sean Raspet (born 1981) is an American artist based in San Francisco.
 Raspet is known for his artworks that consist of liquid chemical formulations, often involving flavor and fragrance molecules.
 Recently, his work has involving food and human metabolism.
 Raspet is also the co-founder of the algae-based food company Nonfood.

 Life

 Raspet was born in Washington, D.C. in 1981, and raised in Jacksonville, Florida.

 Art career

 Raspet's earlier work features contracts and other legal frameworks such as non-disclosure agreements, real estate subleases, and patents.
 His work titled * (2008) required potential viewers to sign a non-disclosure agreement that barred them from ever discussing the work in the future.
 His work, "A Composition of Matter Consisting of the Difference between Two Compositions of Matter" (2012 – 2014) was a patent application for a substance composed of the difference between Coca-Cola and Pepsi.
 It included an analysis of the two products’ molecular composition and flavor chemistry.
 His work is informed by philosophy and metaphysics.

 In 2014 Raspet produced the exhibition New Flavors and Fragrances, which consisted of liquid chemical formulations of artificial flavor and fragrance molecules, arranged and composed based on their molecular structures.
 Later in 2014, Raspet produced the exhibition Residuals, which included a liquid reconstruction of crude oil made from its component molecules.
 For this exhibition, Raspet also produced a work that reconstructed the background scent of the gallery's air by analyzing its chemical signature.
 This was used to create a “scratch and sniff” wall paint that covered the surfaces of the gallery and released the gallery's background smell when scratched.